-For tropical cyclones (also termed as hurricanes or typhoons), the wind profile provided in Appendix A2-1 is to be applied.
+For tropical revolving storms (also termed as hurricanes, cyclones or typhoons), the wind profile provided in Appendix A2-1 is to be applied.

 For squalls, the wind profile recommended in API RP 2MET may be applied.

 Other wind profile models may also be used provided that they can be justified by site-specific data.